 "Moving in together creates a lot of pressure for a new relationship, and has extreme consequences if it doesn't work out," life coach Kali Rogers tells Bustle.
 "You could lose thousands of dollars, fight over personal belongings, and get in trouble with landlords, etc., if things go south.
 Always wait at least a year before moving in with someone, to be sure the relationship is stable enough to last under the same roof."

 But how do you know when it's time to make the move?
-Firstly, it's shouldn't be something you should doing for another reason other than wanting to take that next step.
+Firstly, it's shouldn't be something you do for any other reason than wanting to take that next step.
 Saving money is not a good enough reason to move in together.
 Neither is the fact that you spend a lot of your time together — lots of people do that in the honeymoon period.
-The signs you to look out for should be the ones that show that you're actually ready to make the move for your relationship, rather than just thinking it's convenient or what you're supposed to do.
-Here are seven ways you know, according to experts..
+The signs for you to look out for should be ones that show that you're actually ready to make the move for your relationship, rather than just thinking it's convenient or what you're supposed to be doing.
+So, here are seven ways to know when it's time to move in together, according to experts.